5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 ## 2. Operators
 As well as programming, google dorks also has its operators.
 Here are the most commonly used Operators.

-Lets take a look at the special google se
+Lets take a look at the special google search operators that are used to construct those high powered google hack search terms.

+intitle

+Specifying intitle, will tell google to show only those pages that have the term in their html title.
+For example intitle:"login page" will show those pag

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ0MzQ1MzQ5XX0=
+eyJoaXN0b3J5IjpbMTQ1MDI3MjY0Ml19
 -->